KedarKandel/Blog/README.md

 Deployed on free render free service: server spins after 30+s
 site: https://mern-blog-app-39y0.onrender.com

+// test account which can be used to login straight.
+email: {test@test.com}
+password: Test+User123

 ## Features
 - **User Authentication:** Secure registration and login using JSON Web Tokens.
 - **Blog Operations:** Write, like, and comment on blogs.